codelingo/docs/docs/index.md

 ## Tenets

 The CodeLingo platform is based on a key concept of Tenets.
-Tenets are patterns and heurestics that you apply to your software stack in the formed of stored queries.
+Tenets are patterns and heuristics that you apply to your software stack in the formed of stored queries.
 CLQL is the language used to write these queries, and is what allows you to treat you software stack as data.

 **[Explore Hub for existing Tenets](https://codelingo.io/hub/tenets)**